kolkhis/lac/src/certify.md

 The goal of this is not to create busywork, but to spark discussions and see things from other points of view.

-### Worksheet Submission Format

----

-The format in which you submit these worksheets is up to you.

-Some students prefer to keep them in a GitHub repository, others prefer to just keep them as files on their machines and submit via email.

 ## Lab Completion